I am quiet. I have been that way all my life. What does it mean for my communication?

 In this blog post, I am sharing my journey with communication and the role of emotional development along the way.
-I am sharing my experiences, my perspective, and a book that has made a strong impression on me.
+I am sharing my experiences, perspective, and a book that have made a strong impression on me.

 I am an engineer and product marketer.
 I started my career in technology product development.
 However, as my career evolved, I figured the most fun I have is when I am in front of customers.

 I remember traveling with sales team members, explaining product features and integration requirements to prospects.
-It used to put me in my element; I got from several people that I am good at it.
+It used to put me in my element; I got from several people I am good at.
 I love developing and articulating ideas and distilling insights.

 I appreciate conversations in smaller groups, where ideas emerge and develop.
 I enjoy and develop friendships in this way.

 I am a toastmaster for 17+ years.
 I enjoy the creative process of creating a perspective on an idea, a book, a movie, a current event, or an experience.
-Over the years, it encouraged me or guided me in probing inside what are the thoughts close to my heart, and how I express them.
-Since I find that creative process to be so nurturing, I have continued doing toastmasters for so many years.
+Over the years, it encouraged me or guided me in probing inside the thoughts close to my heart and how I express them.
+Since I find that creative process so nurturing, I have continued doing toastmasters for so many years.

-I enjoy developing ideas with clarity in my mind and then recreating those in the minds of my listeners and readers.
+I enjoy developing ideas with clarity in my mind and then recreating those in my listeners’ and readers’ minds.

 I enjoy coaching youth in public speaking, communication, and leadership.
 I have a deep sense of gratitude to be able to engage in something so creative.
 It is quite a journey working with youth.
 Teenagers bring and give so much energy, refreshing lightness with all they do, boundless imagination, and fun.